darkpioneer/IVR-NumberChange/README.md

 Create Custom trunk called "NumChange"
 Dial String local/s@macro-hangupcall to catch any calls that might use it by mistake

-Create an outbound route matching a dial pattern for your new new extension numbers, ime using 4295.
+Create an outbound route matching a dial pattern 4295.
 Make sure the route type is intra-Company
 Trunk Sequence will be the custom trunk